LibraryCarpentry/lc-marcedit/episodes/08-tasks-and-automation.md

 The difference between these two actions lists might seem confusing at first.
 Task Actions allow you to work with a particular task in terms of creating and managing one specific task at a time.
 The Manage Existing Tasks menu allows you to create and manage groups, exporting and importing, and assigning keyboard shortcuts to tasks.

-Tasks don't have to be categorized in groups or be linked to keyboard shortcuts.
+Tasks do not have to be categorized in groups or be linked to keyboard shortcuts.
 This is up to the users and their preference for how they organize their task workspace.

 :::::::::::::::::::::::::::::::::::::: instructor